ggeorgovassilis/gwt-sl/README.md

 ## <a name="MultipleSerializationPolicies"></a>4.8 Use multiple serialization policies

-In case you'd like to use multiple serialization policies at the same time, I strongly recommend Alex Moffat's excelent [article](http://jectbd.com/?p=1174) on that matter which also provides ready to be used code for your use case.
+In case you'd like to use multiple serialization policies at the same time, I strongly recommend Alex Moffat's excellent LINK_MISSING on that matter which also provides ready to be used code for your use case.

 ## <a name="FAQ"></a>5.
 FAQ